 Where does the money go?

-Our team can arrange for a speaker to come to your church or group (in person or by Zoom) to talk about Kagera and the Appeal.
-To book a presentation please email email@example.com.
+We can arrange for a guest speaker to present online or come to your church or group to talk about Kagera and the appeal.

 Communion Service for Kagera | DOCX

 Children's Worksheets | PDF